ShivamSikotra11/Foodie/README.md

 - **Premium Services:** Enjoy seamless ordering, swift delivery, and exclusive deals that make every meal a special occasion.
 - **Glowing Testimonials:** Read testimonials from satisfied customers sharing their delightful experiences and culinary adventures with Foodie.
 - **Tailwind-based Design:** Our sleek and responsive design ensures an optimal user experience across all devices.
+- **Dark/Light Mode:** Switch between dark and light modes for a customized browsing experience.

 ## Sections